ArnoSaine/is/README.md

 #### Hardcoded Features

-A list of hardcoded features is perhaps the simplest method and could improve the project workflow – for example, in the `release` branch some features may be enabled, and in `development` or `feature` branches, something else.
+A list of hardcoded features is perhaps the simplest method and can still improve the project workflow.
+For example, some features can be enabled in the `release` branch, while different features can be enabled in the `development` or `feature` branches.

 `./is.ts`: